ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - Different AHRS algorithm?
 Adafruit contains Mahony, Madgwick and NXP Sensor Fusion.

 ### Notes:
 - *Great all-in-one solution if you have to use Bluetooth LE.
 The Adafruit Feather BLE can be an alternative but I remember that BT worked significantly slower.
-However, Feather BLE includes Li-Po battery circuit.*
+On the other hand, Feather BLE includes Li-Po battery circuit.*
-- *The Arduino LSM9DS1 library is mediocre, it lacks features beside getting the data and it doesn't play well with Adafruit Libraries.*
+- *The Arduino LSM9DS1 library is mediocre, it lacks features except getting the data and it doesn't play well with Adafruit Libraries.*
+- *LSM9DS1 documentation misleads it has click/double click detection.*

 ## BNO055
 ### Calibration: